ros-navigation/docs.nav2.org/docs/migration/Humble.md

 ## Added Collision Monitor

-[PR 2982](https://github.com/ros-navigation/navigation2/pull/2982) adds new safety layer operating independently of Nav2 stack which ensures the robot to control the collisions with near obstacles, obtained from different sensors (LaserScan, PointCloud, IR, Sonars, etc…).
+[PR 2982](https://github.com/ros-navigation/navigation2/pull/2982) adds new safety layer operating independently of Nav2 stack which ensures the robot to control the collisions with near obstacles, obtained from different sensors (LaserScan, PointCloud, IR, Sonars, etc...).
 See [Collision Monitor](../configuration/packages/configuring-collision-monitor.md#collision-monitor) for more details.
 It is not included in the default bringup batteries included from `nav2_bringup`.

 ## Removed use_sim_time from yaml